 The deficiency will move upward and the only part of that plant that will look green is the newer growth on the top half.
 The lower leaves will become yellow and wither.
 When a leaf is dying, it begins at the tips and moves towards the inside.

-Signs of a nitrogen deficiency
+Signs of a nitrogen deficiency in marijuana plants

 If the lower leaves are becoming yellow during the vegetative phase or early on in the flowering phase, your marijuana plant may have a nitrogen deficiency that needs to be dealt with.